No. 20 Va. Tech rallies in 2nd half, beats No. 8 Virginia

 Virginia: The Cavaliers suffered an uncharacteristically poor performance defensively, particularly in the second half when they allowed Virginia Tech to shoot 61% (14 of 23).
 Virginia was particularly vulnerable in the post, using four post players on Aluma at various points, with no success.
 The Cavaliers’ post players will need to be stronger and tougher, or else teams will continue to expose them going forward.

+“Defensively, we kind of laid down and that’s not going to get it done,” Bennett said.
+“Finesse does not work in this league, and we looked very finesse-y today.”

 Virginia Tech: In contrast to the Cavaliers, the Hokies were outstanding on defense, holding the ACC’s best shooting team — 50.4% coming into the game — to just 37% (19 of 52).
 They also held Virginia to its lowest point total of the season.
-The Hokies picked up their fourth win over a ranked team this season and continue to position themselves for a high seeding come tournament time in March.
+The Hokies picked up their fourth win over a ranked team this season, including two top-10 wins, and continue to position themselves for a high seeding come tournament time in March.

+“That performance defensively was, needless to say, exceptional,” Young said.
+“But it’s not a surprise.
+I can assure you of that.”

 POLL IMPLICATIONS